codewithbingle/colormylife/README.md

     4) To change the site name, click the change Site Settings to modify.<br>
     5) When all is set, click the URL link of your website and it is ready to be deployed.<br>

+Thank you for stopping by and checking our project out.

 <h3 align="left">Connect with us:</h3>